October 15, 2020

 For our global network of customers, we created a website where they could share their own efforts at producing PPE for their communities and communicate how others could join them.
 We highlighted their work in newsletters and in social media to help spread their networks.
 We knew from experience that the more you could coordinate, the more PPE got produced and into the hands of those it could protect.

 re:3D is not just focused on this pandemic, but the next disaster, too.
 We learned from surviving three hurricanes in one year that mitigation and resilience are key to all of our futures, and supply chains will be disrupted again, and we’ve shared that knowledge in the advisory groups we participate in.
 Our most recent project is designing shipping container sized manufacturing centers to deploy in disaster zones so that hyper-local solutions can be fabricated as needed during times of duress. re:3D has done all of this while undergoing a strong drop in sales due to the pandemic and facing an ever shortening fiscal runway.
 That’s how important our mission is to us, and we will continue to serve.

-SS: As women I think sometimes we try to get all of the information and to get everything right before asserting ourselves & our product.
+Samantha Snabes: As women, I think sometimes we try to get all of the information and to get everything right before asserting ourselves and our product.
 This can be especially difficult when you are creating a new market or solution that requires culture change.

-re:3D’s success so far is an outcome of a dynamic and passionate group of people that work hard together, that I gain inspiration from everyday.
-Our best advice is to share your vision far & wide as early as possible and to not be afraid to take the road less traveled.
+re:3D’s success, so far, is an outcome of a dynamic and passionate group of people that work hard together, who I gain inspiration from everyday.
+Our best advice is to share your vision far and wide as early as possible and to not be afraid to take the road less traveled.